george-pov/YTSkedy/docs/architecture/integration-contracts.md

   state is exposed through the calendar event details read model.
 - Platform publish and publication cleanup always target an explicit platform.
   There is no calendar-event-level publish route.
+- Platform CRUD exposes the optional provider-neutral `referenceKey` field.
+  The backend owns validation, blank-as-null normalization, case-insensitive uniqueness, and the `409 Conflict` duplicate-key response.
+The UI consumes it through typed platform models and must not infer provider-specific roles from it.
 - Secret-bearing settings may be accepted by write routes, but read models must return redacted configuration flags instead of secrets.
 - Function keys are not part of the frontend-backend contract.